Concept Identification for Complex Engineering Datasets: Concept Evaluation based on Multiple Description Spaces and User Preferences

 where $k,l=1,\dots,N_{DS}$ denote description spaces and $\alpha,\beta=1,\dots, N_C$ denote concepts.
 As noted earlier, an important distinction has to be made between the samples in the set $C_{\alpha, k}$ and in the concept $C_\alpha$.
 The former comprises all samples in description space $k$ which lie inside the hyper-ellipse for concept $\alpha$.
 This includes all those samples which also belong to other concepts $C_{\beta, k}$ in the same description space or which are not included in $C_{\alpha, l}$ of other description spaces.
 In stark contrast, the samples defining the concept $C_\alpha$ only comprise those samples exclusively associated to $C_{\alpha, k}$ as well as $C_{\alpha, l}$ for all other spaces.

-As mentioned earlier, the ability to incorporate user preferences into the definition of concepts is highly desirable.
+As mentioned earlier, the ability to integrate user preferences into the definition of concepts is highly desirable.
 Despite being rather hard to formulate in general, users can typically give exemplary data samples which are roughly in line with their preference \cite{wangPreference2017,raySOI2022}.
 This fact is utilized and user preferences is presented as a set of data samples which are of interest to the engineer.
-It is therefore assumed that the user selects few samples of interest in each description space, and the target is that these samples of interest are incorporated into the concepts.
+It is therefore assumed that the user selects few samples of interest in each description space.
+The method then aims at incorporating these samples of interest into the concepts.
 The set of preference samples is denoted as $P$ which contains $N_{Pref}$ data samples.